AjayMT/cheese/README.md

 The [wiki](https://github.com/AjayMT/cheese/wiki).

+## Changes in Cheese 0.5.5

+2 bug fixes -

+- Update all DOM nodes as opposed to just elements.
+- The database is loaded from and saved to its file properly.

 ## License

 MIT License.
 See `./LICENSE` for details.

 ## Contributing

 Cheese is open-source and you are welcome to contribute.
-Just make sure that you fork and send a pull request to the **devel** branch, since this is where all development happens (the master branch is the latest stable version).
+Just make sure that you fork and send a pull request to the **develop** branch, since this is where all development happens (the master branch is the latest stable version).